Skip to content

 You can directly access: http://10.200.14.112:30928

-10.200.14.112 is the node IP in this example; you need to access it based on your cluster's IP.
-You can also access DataWay via a proxy service; refer to Proxy Configuration for setup instructions.
+10.200.14.112 is the node IP used in this example.
+Replace it with your own cluster IP.
+You can also access DataWay through a proxy service.
+For instructions, refer to Access Proxy Settings.

 ---